- It can happen that when you try to access certain files on your PC, you get The file or directory is corrupted and unreadable error message.

 - On the new window that will pop up, click the Start button.
 This will start the formatting process.

-- A User Account Control pop-up will ask for permission to ‘make changes to your PC’.
-Grant it by clicking the Yes button,
+- A User Account Control pop-up will ask for permission to make changes to your PC.
+Click Yes.

 - Do this with every hard drive partition generating ‘The file or directory is corrupted and unreadable’ error message.